 This will take place through timetabled lessons, liturgy, other forms of worship and assemblies and pervades the whole curriculum.
-Discrete RE lessons account for 10% of curriculum time and this subject is regarded as core.
+Discrete RE lessons account for 10% of curriculum time and this subject is regarded as a core curriculum area.

 We recognise that our children and staff come from a wide range of experiences and backgrounds and we make every effort to take individual's religious needs into account.